pjmcar23/latin102profile/quiz2.md

 > 8. Lycus, m. sg.
 > 9. Hercules, m. sg.
 > 10. Hercules, m. sg.
-3. identify the case of the Latin pronoun, and explain why it is in that case
+3. identify the case of the Latin pronoun, and explain why it is in that case❌
 > 1. nominative: subject of the relative clause.
 > 2. nominative: subject of the relative clause.
 > 3. nominative: subject of the relative clause.